skylight-hq/skylight.digital/pages/career_pathways/product-designer.md

 ##### Visual design

-You can advocate for UI patterns, design system methods, and accessibility to people outside of your team.
+You can advocate for user interface patterns, design system methods, and accessibility to people outside of your team.
 People recognize you as an expert on visual design.
 You're up to date or even defining the newest trends and can educate others on them.

 ##### Design process